-It is also important that the output of the VOT model be tested with users, including Operational Meteorologists at the Met Office and embedded forecasters and advisors at Highways England.
+It is also important that the output of the VOT model be tested with users, including Operational Meteorologists at the Met Office and embedded forecasters and advisors at National Highways.
 This is critical to ensure that the forecasts are useful and usable and are effective at supporting decision making.
 Feedback from trials with these users will help inform how the VOT model can be improved and determine the value of Hazard Impact Models to different user groups.

 Notes to reader

 The paper, Developing a hazard impact model to support impact-based forecasts and warnings: The Vehicle OverTurning Model (doi: 10.1002/met.1819), was published in Meteorological Applications on 3rd July 2019.